bokner/solverl/README.md

   Support LNS;
   Support Branch-and-Bound;
-  Provide API for peeking into a state of Minizinc process, such as time since last solution, whether it's compiling or solving the model at the moment etc.
+  Provide API for peeking into a state of Minizinc process, such as time since last solution, whether it's compiling or solving at the moment etc.
 ```
 ## Credits